 What’s Popular Here?

 With over 500 articles in my archives, you’ll have plenty of travel stories and tips to read for a long time!
-If you’re not ready to read everything, here are some good places to start to get a taste for who I am, why I prefer sightDOING to sightSEEING is so important, and where some of my favorite places are.
+If you’re not ready to read everything, here are some good places to start.

 Volcano Boarding on Cerro Negro: Consistently voted one of the most thrilling experiences in the world, volcano boarding isn’t for the faint of heart.
 I got down and dirty with a volcano and slid down its slopes on just a few slabs of wood glued together.
 This is sightDOING to its extreme!